ccxt/ccxt/wiki/Manual.md

 **Take Profit** / **Stop Loss** Orders which are tied to a position-opening primary order.
 Implemented by supplying a dictionary parameters for `stopLoss` and `takeProfit` describing each respectively.

-* By default StopLoss and TakeProfit Orders will be the same magnitude as primary order but in the opposite direction.
+* By default stopLoss and takeProfit orders will be the same magnitude as primary order but in the opposite direction.
-* Attached stop orders are conditional on the primary order being executed.§
+* Attached stop orders are conditional on the primary order being executed.
 * Not supported by all exchanges.
 * Both `stopLoss` and `takeProfit` or either can be supplied, this depends on exchange.